ajay-menon-iitkgp/OET_Sys-MoDEL/DOCUMENTATION.md

 3. Run BEMIO on the BEM output of a chosen geometry to generate an HDF file of the hydrostatic and hydrodynamics coefficients/parameters.
 4. Run only the `preProcessor` section of the `Processor.m` file.
 The required parameters are saved to a structure `hydroCoeff.mat` in the user's current MATLAB directory.
 5. Startup OpenModelica and import the OET library source code (`OET.mo`).
 6. In the `OceanEngineeringToolbox/Simulations` directory, the user can perform a custom simulation by creating a model.
-Building a simulation consists of connecting a chosen wave excitation component (regular or from a choice of three irregular spectra) to the WEC component.
+Building a simulation consists of connecting a chosen wave excitation component (regular or from a choice of three irregular spectra) to the `WEC` model.
 To do so, create a new model and populate it with instances of the required components.
 Then, connect the data ports (or *connectors*) of both components using the `connect()` function.
 The user must input the full path for the `hydroCoeff.mat` file in the parameter `String filePath`.
 7. The specifications of a component can be changed within the model by explicitly defining any variables marked as a 'parameter' in the component source code.
 For instance, the significant height (`Hs`), number of wave frequency components (`n_omega`), and the ramp time (`Trmp`) are three parameters in the irregular wave profile package (the regular wave package sets `n_omega = 1`).
 A default value for each parameter is provided in the component source code, but a user-defined value can be specified when creating an instance of the wave profile component.
 The following examples illustrate this and the previous step, and users can append other parameters in a similar fashion:
     ```modelica
     package Simulations